utsav0/daily-dev-tips/src/pages/posts/refactoring-old-code.md

   - javascript
 ---

-As a developer, you write code (duh), but this code might be outdated in one, three, five years.
+You write code (duh) as a developer, but this code might be outdated in one, three, or five years.

 I think it's our responsibility to maintain this code if the budget allows it.

-In this case, the code has been written by my colleague pre ES6 times.
+In this case, the code has been written by my colleague pre-ES6 times.
 I'm now asked to write an extension on this codebase.

-When looking at the old code, I noted there was some legacy code that was using loops and wasn't really efficient with the tools we have nowadays.
+When looking at the old code, I noted some legacy code using loops and wasn't efficient with the current tools.

 ## Introducing the old code